ap-enrique/aws_iot_hub_project/README.md

 ## Overview
 This project uses an Arduino Uno R4 WiFi along with a DHT11 sensor to monitor temperature and humidity levels.
 The data collected by the sensor is transmitted via MQTT to a Raspberry Pi, which serves as the MQTT broker.
 The Raspberry Pi subsequently sends the data to AWS IoT Core, where it is stored in a DynamoDB table and displayed on a web page created with AWS Amplify.
-This configuration allows for remote monitoring of sensor data and lays a solid foundation for future enhancements.
+This configuration allows for remote monitoring of sensor and visualized using AWS Amplify and Grafana.
+The architecture is designed for scalability and secure operations, and lays a solid foundation for future enhancements.

 ## Introduction
+### Purpose
-This IoT project focuses on real-time monitoring of temperature and humidity using an Arduino Uno R4 WiFi paired with a DHT11 sensor.
-The system utilizes MQTT for transmitting data to a Raspberry Pi, which subsequently sends the information to AWS IoT Core for storage and visualization.
+- This IoT project focuses on real-time monitoring of temperature and humidity using an Arduino Uno R4 WiFi paired with a DHT11 sensor.
+- The system utilizes MQTT for transmitting data to a Raspberry Pi, which subsequently sends the information to AWS IoT Core for storage and visualization.
+- Build a scalable, secure, and user-friendly system for cloud-based visualization and analytics.

 ### Who Can Use This Project?
 - Home Users: Keep track of indoor environments, including home climate, greenhouses, or server rooms.